Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Request/signal)
 and
 [axios](https://axios-http.com/docs/cancellation).
-Since
+However, since
 [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/abort)
-is not async it does not support `AbortSignal`s but it has an `abort` method to achieve the same effect.
+is not implemented through promises, it does not support `AbortSignal`s.
+Instead, it offers an `abort` method to achieve the same effect.

-Sadly, both `fetch` and `axios` throw custom errors when cancelling http requests.
-However, there is a work-around.

 ### How To Handle Errors With AbortSignal

-Cancellation errors thrown inside async function should not be caught in general.
+Cancellation errors thrown inside async function should not be caught.
-Instead, they should be rethrown until they reach the orignal caller of the async function.
+Rather, they should be rethrown until they reach the initial caller of the async function.

+Unfortunately, both `fetch` and `axios` throw custom errors when HTTP requests are cancelled.
-However, checking for a specific error is difficult if you neither have controll over the error thrown by the callee nor the error provided by the caller.
+However, targeting a specific error reduces the overall generality of your async functions.
+Thankfully, there is a work around even when you have no controll over the error thrown by the callee and the error provided by the caller.

-To work around that limitation the signal can be checked to see if it has already been aborted.
+Within each `catch` block, check whether the signal has already been aborted.
-Through this you can infer that the error is *almost* centrainly a cancellation error without having to check for a specific value.
+Through this approach you can infer that the error is *almost* centrainly a cancellation error.

 ```typescript
 const myAsyncFunction = async (signal: AbortSignal): Promise<any> => {